 This two-day intensive retreat is presented by Dr. Lois Berry and Dr. Tracie Risling, both of the University of Saskatchewan.
-In a supportive and immersive learning environment at the Wakefield Inn, nestled in the heart of the Gatineau Hills, participants will have the opportunity for individualized review of project ideas and feedback from the course instructors to assist in the development of these ideas.
+In a supportive and immersive learning environment at the Strathmere hotel and spa nestled in the country just outside of downtown Ottawa, participants will have the opportunity for individualized review of project ideas and feedback from the course instructors to assist in the development of these ideas.
 Faculty members looking to improve their personal scholarship and administrators exploring ways of offering support and guidance to faculty are encouraged to attend!

 Key Benefits and Takeaways

 By the end of the retreat participants will be able to